Clare Wade QC

 Clare has given seminars and written on subjects such as the Serious Crime Act 2007 and reform of the law on provocation, unfitness to plead, special measures for vulnerable defendants, the use of intermediaries and the Legal Aid Sentencing and Punishment of Offenders Act 2012.

 She presented a paper entitled ‘Competence to Stand Trial and the Nature of the Offence’ at the International Academy of Law and Mental Health Congress in New York (2009) and assisted on the Feminist Judgments Project (2010).
+She recently spoke at the CALA conference.

 Clare acted as quality assurance commentator for the Advocacy Training Counsel Toolkit 11 “Planning to question someone who is deaf” and has recently been involved in updating this toolkit.
 Clare presented a paper on deaf witnesses and defendants at the TAG International Conference on vulnerable defendants June 2015.